Thank You for Smoking: Tobacco industry reaction

 Reitman has maintained his purpose was to match the tone and satirical message of the book as closely as possible.
 "What I wanted people to think about was political correctness.
 I wanted them to think about ideas of personal responsibility and personal choice.
 I think cigarettes are a wonderful location for that discussion because cigarettes are something we know all the answers to", he posits.
 "I wanted to look into this idea of why we feel the need to tell each other how to live and why we can't take personal responsibility for our own actions when we fall ill from things that we know are dangerous."
 Stephanie Zacharek of Salon agreed with Reitman, saying "Despite its title, the movie doesn't come packaged with a strong anti-smoking message, because it doesn't need to: Everyone knows that smoking is bad for you, including people who continue to do it."

 There is no point during the film at which any of the characters smoke.
 Dargis of The New York Times unwittingly states, "Thank You for Smoking is rated R (Under 17 requires accompanying parent or adult guardian).
 It includes mild violence, discreet sex and, of course, countless cigarettes."
 In the film, even Robert Duvall's filtered cigarette maverick "The Captain" is shown repeatedly drinking mint juleps rather than smoking cigarettes.
 Some critics argue that Reitman's reluctance to show the characters smoking is further confirmation of the film's anti-smoking stance.
 Reitman has issued statements disagreeing with this view.
 He said in an interview that "While it's not anti-smoking, it's very important people don't think that this is a pro-smoking movie.
 It's about freedom of choice."
 Buckley said about the decision to omit smoking that "[I]t was very deliberate, and I think rather cool."
+The Nick Naylor character has been compared to real-life Richard Berman of the Center for Consumer Freedom.